4thel00z/4thel00z.github.io/_posts/2018-03-04-python-tipp-context-manager-class-1.md

     def close(self, con: Connection):
         """
         Do some closing operation
         If not invoked we will get a memory leak
+        :param con:
         """
         if con.is_closed():
             raise ConnectionException()

         self._look_up_closer(con).close()

-    def handle(self,req:Request):
+    def handle(self, req: Request):
         """
-        Using the opened
+        Using the opened connections handle the given request
         :param req: The request object which this pool should handle
         """
+        # FIXME: add an implementation

 pool = ConnectionPool(options)